Take it Home, for (__) Shall Not Repeat the Error. (In Tokyo)

 Essay

 Summer of 1994.
 I was born around half a century after Japan's defeat in the war.
-Raised in Hiroshima under the care of my parents who hailed from the city, to be precise, I was in Hatsukaichi.
+Raised in Hiroshima under the care of my parents, who hailed from the city—specifically, I grew up in Hatsukaichi.
 Though just a 15-minute train ride away from Hiroshima city, there existed subtle cultural differences.

-In Hiroshima city's elementary schools, there were school days during summer vacation.
+In the elementary schools of Hiroshima city, there were school days during summer vacation.
 We would gather at school on the day of the atomic bombing anniversary.
 Hatsukaichi didn't have that.
-The day of the atomic bombing was just like any other day of summer vacation.
-However, at 8:15 AM, sirens would sound from the outside, and every channel except the educational ones would broadcast the memorial ceremony.
+For us, the day of the atomic bombing felt like any other day of summer vacation.
+However, at 8:15 AM, sirens would sound from outside, and every channel except the educational ones would broadcast the memorial ceremony.

-Writing "Hiroshima" in katakana, it felt somewhat distant.
+Writing "Hiroshima" in katakana—a script often used for foreign words or to give a sense of detachment—made it feel somewhat distant.
 Of course, I hadn't experienced the atomic bombing, and I am not a hibakusha (atomic bomb survivor), nor did I grow up within Hiroshima city.

 So, I had been much closer to Hiroshima all along.